-How can you setup 410 Gone Error pages using .htaccess file?
-410 error is a HTTP server respnse to signify that the particular webpage is gone forever, is permanently removed from the website, and is never going to come back.
-It is unlike the more common 404 errors which are displayed when a particular url cannot be found on the server.
+How can you set up 410 Gone Error pages using .htaccess redirects?
+410 error is an HTTP server response to signify that the particular webpage is gone forever, is permanently removed from the website, and is never going to come back.
+It is unlike the more common 404 errors which are displayed when a particular URL cannot be found on the server.

 The best way to set up the 410 error pages on Apache servers is to call the default 410 HTTP server response.
 Here is what we added to our .htaccess file in the root of the server.

 Note always keep a backup of .htaccess file before editing it as it a very powerful file and can take your site offline if incorrectly configured.
 It is important you add the path of the content folder and not the full http:// URL.